ethereum/remix-ide/docs/import.md

 ### Importing a file from your computer's filesystem

 This method uses **remixd** - the remix daemon.
-Please go to the [remixd docs](remixd.html) for instructions about how to bridge the divide between the browser and your computers filesystem.
+Please go to the [remixd docs](remixd.html) for instructions about how to bridge the divide between the browser and your computer's filesystem.

 ### More about the import keyword
 For a detailed explanation of the `import` keyword see the [Solidity documentation](https://docs.soliditylang.org/en/latest/layout-of-source-files.html?highlight=import#importing-other-source-files)

-## Importing a files for manipulation
+## Importing files for manipulation
-When importing from the home tab widgets or with a remix command in the console, the files are placed in the **root of the current Workspace** inside a folder the shows their source - eg github or gists.
+When importing from the home tab widgets or with a remix command in the console, the files are placed in the **root of the current Workspace** inside a folder that shows their source - eg github or gists.

 ### Import buttons on the Remix home tab
 The Gist, Github, Swarm, IPFS, & HTTPS buttons are to assist in getting files into Remix so you can explore.